FrankCyh/Nodian/README.md

 - **Localized** — English, Japanese, Traditional Chinese
 - **Mobile support** — works on both desktop and mobile

+## Works well with Obsidian Bases

+Nodian can connect different Bases through typed YAML relations.

+For example, you can have one Base filtered by `#Person` and another Base filtered by `#Mail`.
+When a `Person` note links to a `Mail` note through the `Mail` field, Nodian automatically writes the reverse `Person` field in the Mail note.

+Because every relation pair requires tags on both sides, the same field name can safely be used in different Bases without triggering the wrong relation.

 ---

 ## Install